Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Easy-Moderate

-Cucumber Falls is another extremely popular waterfall in Ohiopyle, and can also be accessed in a number of different ways.
+Cucumber Falls is an extremely popular waterfall in Ohiopyle.
+It can also be accessed in a number of different ways.

 There are better places to park unless you are short on time and just trying to catch a glimpse of Cucumber Falls on the way by.

-If you’re able, make sure to see the falls from the bottom of the stairs, instead of just looking down from the top.
-They’re beautiful!
+While this access point only requires a short walk to see the falls, it also includes stairs.
+If you’re able, make sure you go the whole way to the bottom of the stairs, instead of just looking down from the top.

-The other way to access Cucumber Falls is by hiking on the Meadow Run trail, which travels along the Youghiogheny River and provides up close and personal views of some of the whitewater.
+The other way to access Cucumber Falls is by hiking on the Meadow Run trail, which follows along the Youghiogheny River and provides up close and personal views of some of the whitewater.

-If you’re looking to park your car and leave it for the day, park near Ohiopyle Falls, and walk along Main Street across the bridge.
+If you want to park your car and leave it for the day, park near Ohiopyle Falls.
+Then, walk along Main Street across the bridge.

 After crossing the bridge, you’ll see a drive that leads down a short hill.